JELH8980/Quadcopter-EKF-Integration/README.md

 The pictures used in the 'OverheadPictures' directory are sourced from Google Earth and other relevant educational sources.
 While the majority of the images are from Google Earth, it's important to note that exceptions exist.
 This repository is not intended for commercial or practical applications.

 ALSO:
-Note that this project is proteced under the included license, read it before exploiting the code.
+Note that this project is protected under the included license, read it before exploiting the code.